 6. Monitor Progress

-The real-time dashboard from ProjectManager.com is also ideal for tracking progress of a project as it happens, not after the fact.
-Before issues become problems that threaten to take the project off-track and over-budget they can be resolved.
-The real-time dashboard measures not only the project’s progress, but the team’s workload, timelines for planned and actual completion, including project slippage, and much more.
+The real-time dashboard from ProjectManager is also ideal for tracking the progress of a project as it happens.
+Before issues become problems that threaten the project’s schedule and budget, they can be resolved.
+The real-time dashboard measures not only the project’s progress but the team’s workload and timelines for planned and actual completion, including project slippage and more.

 7. Reassign Resources

-ProjectManager.com, being a cloud-based software, has an easy-to-use online Gantt chart.
-It fosters collaboration and updates status instantly, so the project manager and team are up-to-date on project progress.
-Proper scheduling helps keep estimates accurate.
-This prevents idle time which leads to risk of cost overrun.
+ProjectManager has a powerful yet easy-to-use online Gantt chart.
+It fosters collaboration and updates statuses instantly so the project manager and team stay updated on project progress.
+Proper scheduling helps keep estimates accurate and prevents idle time which leads to a risk of cost overrun.

-Task dependencies are linkable within ProjectManager.com’s Gantt chart.
-While others complete their work, these dependencies prevent team members from being blocked, or left waiting with nothing to do.
+Task dependencies are linkable within ProjectManager’s Gantt chart.
+While other team members complete their work, these dependencies prevent others from being blocked or left waiting with nothing to do.
+Team members can comment at the task level for a more collaborative and efficient execution.
 Each task can have files attached, whether docs or images.
-Also, team members can comment at the task level for a more collaborative and efficient execution.

-ProjectManager.com is a cloud-based project management software that gives project managers the tools they need to plan, track and report.
+ProjectManager is project management software that gives project managers the tools they need to plan, track and report.
 Cost overrun is more controlled and less likely to sneak up and sink a project because of our dynamic and collaborative software, including visual workflow Kanban boards and interactive Gantt charts.
 Try it today with our free 30-day trial.